microsoft/nodejstools/Nodejs/Docs/User/AzureDeployment.md

 Known issues
 ------------

 - If your site contains a deep nested hierarchy of node_modules folders publishing can fail if a path exceeds 260 characters.
 This is a limitation of Windows file APIs.
 If you encounter this you'll need to move your project to a directory with a shorter path.

+- A Node.js application published to a **Windows Azure Cloud Service** may not work properly due to a timing issue when the Windows Azure Cloud Service project is created.
+If this happens, you'll get a **500 Internal Server error** when browsing to the Cloud Service url.
+To avoid this problem, **save, close and reopen the solution after creating the Cloud Service project** (Convert to Windows Azure Cloud Service Project command).